cwimpy/website/content/teaching/african-politics/index.md

 ---
 title: African Political Systems
-summary: The government and politics of primarily sub-Saharan Africa, involves study of the people as well as their political institutions.
+summary: The government and politics of primarily sub-Saharan Africa, involves study of the people as well as their political institutions
 tags:
 - Courses
 - Africa